WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 417 (Expectation Failed)

-If you request to upload part `0`, our API will tell you that our parts are numbered for humans; we start counting at part 1:
+The API starts counting chunks from number `1`, not `0`.
+If you request to upload part `0`, this endpoint will return an HTTP response with a status code of `417` and a body as below.

 ```json
 {